 NOTE: always check for current prices.

-We’ll be researching these markets more deeply, so stay tuned.
+It’s still a young market as yet for some of these crops, such as longevity spinach (Gynura procumbens) and ashitaba.
 If you’re already selling in any of these markets, feel free to leave comments or send us an email.

-Meanwhile, bottom line is that there’s lots of opportunities here for growers to explore and start growing some of these amazing medicinal foods.
-Many are interested in growing herbs and that’s great, but this is a virtually untapped market as yet, and you may want to be one of the early birds in growing some of these amazing plants for food and medicine.
+The bottom line is that there’s lots of opportunities here for growers to explore and start growing some of these amazing medicinal foods.
+You may want to be one of the early birds in growing some of these amazing plants for food and medicine.